 Ibram graduated from veterinary school in Egypt in 2012.
 He loves wildlife, which is the reason he chose this career path.
 While in Egypt, he had his own veterinary clinic where he worked as a vet for 4 years before he and his family came to the US.

-At home, he and his wife, Amany, have two children, Emma and Marco.
-In his spare time, he enjoys listening to music and fishing.
+At home, he and his wife, Amany, have three children: Emma, Marco and the newest addition to the family, Levi!
+In his spare time, he enjoys listening to music, photography, and fishing.

-Amani recently joined our team in May 2017, and she is loving it!
-She enjoys the behind the scenes work dynamic that ensures the safety and care for all of our furry patients that come in to our practice.
-Amani graduated from Tampa Bay Technical High School with a certification in Veterinary Assisting, and is currently attending the University of South Florida to pursue her veterinary education.
-When she isn’t working she enjoys late night gaming with friends, delving into the world of makeup, and binge watching TV shows with her mom.
+Amani joined our team in May 2017, and has been loving it!
+She enjoys the behind the scenes work dynamic that ensures the safety and care for all of our furry patients that come into our practice.
+She recently became the anonymous face behind all of our social media pages and discovered a love of veterinary digital marketing!
+Amani graduated from Tampa Bay Technical High School with a certification in Veterinary Assisting and is currently attending the University of South Florida to pursue her veterinary education to become a veterinarian.
+When she isn’t working she enjoys late-night gaming with friends, delving into the glittery world of makeup, and binge-watching TV shows with her mom.

 Shannon joined our team in December 2015 after attending ATA and earning her education as an X-ray technician.
-She loves animals, enjoys working with them, and is excited to pursue a career that is all about them!
-She has 3 cats, Creepy, Itty Bitty Kitty, and Formula One, Jackson a mini horse, and of course Halo, the new Great Dane in her life.
-When she isn’t working, Shannon loves horseback riding, boating, and spending time with family.
+She loves animals and enjoys working with them enough to pursue a career that is all about them!
+She goes home to Itty Bitty Kitty (a cat), Jackson (a mini horse), Ivy (ANOTHER mini horse) and of course an affectionate three-pound Sphynx dubbed "Jimmy Wrinkles".
+When she isn’t working, Shannon loves all her furry and not-so-furry animals and enjoys spending time with friends and family.